Suped

 Fast diagnosis for Gmail spam rate changes.

-The important part is to compare Gmail-specific response, not blended program averages.
-A blended dashboard can hide a Gmail problem because Gmail recipients behave differently and Gmail reputation is tracked by Gmail.
-For a deeper explanation of the denominator, active audience, and Postmaster wording, see the page on active users.
-If you need a threshold reference, compare your results with a good spam rate operating model.
+Compare Gmail-specific response rather than blended program averages.
+A blended dashboard can hide a Gmail problem because Gmail recipients behave differently and Gmail tracks its own reputation signals.
+For a deeper explanation of the denominator and Postmaster wording, see the page on active users.
+For a threshold reference, compare results with a good spam rate operating model.

 Do not chase opens

-Open rate can help with creative testing inside your own system, but it should not be the main Gmail reputation control.
-Use stronger engagement signals, direct complaints, unsubscribes, bounces, Postmaster Tools trends, and authentication health.
+Open rate can support creative testing inside the sending system, but it should not be the main Gmail reputation control.
+Use stronger engagement signals, direct complaints, unsubscribes, bounces, Feedback Loop patterns, Postmaster Tools trends, and authentication health.

 Views from the trenches